cameronmathis/COMP4300/Project1/Submittables/cameron_mathis_project1/README.md

 You should see this:

 >82 was popped from the top of the sack. <br/>
->Goodbye: Program is ending.

 Once you are done run:

 	$ ./stack.sh clean

-This will clean up the folder by removing the stackSimulator.o and stackMemory.o files.
+This will clean up the folder by removing the stackSimulator.out and stackMemory.out files.

 Accumulator